DanielWong76/hack-challenge/README.md

 The User class contains information relating to logging into the app and information relating to a person's profile.
 We fulfilled the requirement of having authentication with this class.

-The Asset classes implements images, which gives the user the ability to add a profile picture and add images to a job.
+The Asset classes implements images, which gives the user the ability to add a profile picture.